NH Species List & photos

 The species photo pages are best viewed with a display resolution of at least 1152 x 864.
 This resolution

-or Mozilla Firefox, the "F11" key eliminates the screen top tool bars, resulting in a less cluttered viewing experience,
+the "F11" key eliminates the screen top tool bars, resulting in a less cluttered viewing experience,

 (toggling the F11 key again restores the tool bars.)